Wikipedia

 “Promotion for Pursers could take the form of appointment to a higer rate, to appropriate dockyard posts such as clerk of the cheque (responsible for mustering the men of the yard and the ordinary)

-salsus purgatio Link to this
+salsus purgatio • Link

 The exchequer and finances, a clue to the royal life.